danielr18/ghost-pagination/README.md

   </ul>
 </div>
 ```

+Include limit attribute if you wish to restrict the number of pages, that appear between the first one and last one.

 You can easily include previous and next links with Ghost built-in Pagination attributes.
 Refer to [Handlebars Template Example](examples/pagination.hbs).

 ## License